Kara (South Korean group): 2012: Karasia, Pandora, and Girls Forever

 On July 14, 2012, the group performed at the MTV World Stage in Malaysia.
 They were one of the four acts including Justin Bieber, Jay Park, and Malaysian singer Mizz Nina.
 On August 3, 2012, DSP announced that the group are set to release their fifth mini-album in South Korea at the end of August and will be aiming to show their matured charms through its concept.
 On August 6, their agency revealed the album's title, Pandora, based on Greek mythology.
 They explained that the girls will be "reinterpreting the myth to express the most captivating and beautiful woman of this generation".
 From August 13 onwards, teasers featuring each of the members were released on consecutive days, starting with Jiyoung, then Hara, Gyuri, Nicole, then Seungyeon.
 On August 20, a group teaser was released.
 The mini-album along with the music video for the title track, "Pandora", was released on August 22.
 A showcase was held on the same day and was streamed live worldwide.
 Hours after release, the album's title track topped various music charts in Korea.
-The song peaked at number two on Gaon's Weekly Singles chart and number three on Billboard's Korea K-Pop Hot 100, and was voted the most popular song in the month of August on Melon.
-On August 28, the group won their first award on Show Champion.
-On September 7, the group won an award on Music Bank, and on September 13, they won an award on M!
-Countdown.
-By the end of September 2012, the mini-album has sold over 70,000 copies.
+The song peaked at number two on Gaon's Weekly Singles chart and number three on Billboards Korea K-Pop Hot 100, and was voted the most popular song in the month of August on Melon.